Perennials/logging-node/README.md

 key-value pairs of the specs.

 If a label is not recognized as one of the supported values, it will be treated as a `Name` for the session or the record.
 For example `MyRecordName` will be translated to `Name: 'MyRecordName'`.

+If an on object is passed in the labels array, its properties will be used as they are.

 - [Session labels](#session-labels)
 - [Record labels](#record-labels)